jlpteaching/gem5-assignment-template/assignments/false-sharing/assignment.md

 ## Real hardware experiments

-On a computer *with at least 4 cores* (preferably 8 or more) run the different parallel algorithms to sum an array described above.
-You can run `grep -m1 "cpu cores" /proc/cpuinfo` to find out how many cores you have.
-It should say something like `cpu cores       : 8`

-**NOTE**: We will only support running on x86 Linux machines.
-If you want to use a different system, we probably won't be able to help, and you're not guaranteed the correct results.

-On your *real hardware* run the 6 parallel algorithms with 1, 2, 4, 8, 16 threads (up to the maximum threads on your hardware).
+On your *codespace* run the 6 parallel algorithms with 1, 2 and 4 threads.
-I.e., if you only have 4 cores, don't run 8 and 16.

 Use the execution time measured by your binary to answer the following questions.